 OptiCash original WAR distribution includes a number of supported languages as shown in <application-path>/WEB-INF/lib/opticash-xxxxxxx.jar.
 Additional languages can be added as follows:

 Create a new language file.
-Name that file “transoft_opticash_LanguageSet_<your language>.properties” where <your language> is replaced by the name of your language.
+Name that files “transoft_opticash_LanguageSet_<your language>.properties” where <your language> is replaced by the name of your language.
 English, French, Spanish, Croatian, etc. This file should contain all elements found in the base English language file, with the desired translations to your language.
 Place this file in <application-path>/WEB-INF/classes directory.

-If your system is going to support more than 1 language, then go to the custom language file of the other language(s) and using a text editor add 1 line as follows.
+If your system is going to support more than 1 language, then go to the customs language file of the other language(s) and using a text editor add 1 line as follows.
 For example, if I was adding Swahili, and I wanted English users to see “Swahili” text, then I would add this to “transoft_opticash_LanguageSet_English_custom.properties” file:

 language.Swahili=Swahili